awesome-astra/docs/docs/pages/develop/platform/aws-gamesparks.md

 # AWS GameSparks
 </div>

+!!! warning "Notice"
+    This page is still under construction.
+Please be patient with our team and contact us for any questions.
+Thank you!

 ## Overview

 In this tutorial, we will be creating a simple app that connects to [Astra Block](https://docs.datastax.com/en/astra-serverless/docs/block/overview.html) using AWS GameSparks, AWS Lambda, and Unity.